TheOdinProject/curriculum/new_course/1_programming_fundementals/primitive_data_types.md

 ### Introduction

 In computer science, [primitive data types](https://en.wikipedia.org/wiki/Primitive_data_type) are data types that are provided by a programming language as a basic building blocks.
 Often, these data types are built-in.
-Ruby offers four primitive data types: Strings, Numbers (integers and floats), Symbols, and Booleans (true, false, and nil).
+Ruby offers four primitive data types: Numbers (integers and floats), Strings, Symbols, and Booleans (true, false, and nil).

 ### Learning Outcomes
 *Look through these now and then use them to test yourself after doing the assignment*

+* Numbers
+  * What are the basic arithmetic operators you can use on numbers?
+  * What's the difference between an integer and a float?
+  * What method would you use to convert a float to an integer?
+  * What method would you use to convert an integer to a float?

 * Strings
   * What is a string?